PranshuBarar/Sample-Student-Details-Application/README.md

 # Sample-Student-Details-Application
 This is a sample student details application repo referenced in a blog on hashnode.
 In this repo I have shared how we can develop a spring boot application with mysql as database and integrate it with AWS Services.

+## Instructions for running this Project on your local system:

-Clone this repository to your personal computer using clone feature above
+-- Clone this repository to your personal computer using clone feature above

-Open it with Intellij (or the IDE you prefer)
+-- Open it with Intellij (or the IDE you prefer)

-As this is a containerized project, you do not need to setup environments on your personal computer You just required docker installed on your system.
+-- As this is a containerized project, you do not need to setup environments on your personal computer You just required docker installed on your system.
+Install docker engine if its not already there.

-Go inside the project folder ('demo' folder) and Run the following command to start your project containers:
+-- Go inside the project folder ('demo' folder) and Run the following command to start your project containers:

 ```bash
 docker build -t demo-student-application .